 One of my favourite books is The Rolling Stone Rock ‘n’ Roll Reader, a collection of Rolling Stone articles and interviews from the late 1960s and early 1970s.
-It captures a point when the magazine and rock music as a whole were both at the peak of its cultural relevance.
+It captures a point when the magazine, and rock music as a whole, were both at the peak of their cultural relevance.
 One of my favourite stories is a 1970 cover article on Captain Beefheart.
 You can read the whole article on Rolling Stone, but I’ve copied my favourite section below.

 “That’s right The Mascara Snake.
 Fast and bulbous.
 Tight also.”

 The current focus of Beefheart’s love/hate dialectic accounts for much of his current activity and inactivity.
 This time the prime protagonist is Frank Zappa.

 Zappa has always had a great admiration for his old friend from Lancaster — an admiration often bordering on worship.
 Like so many of those around Beefheart, Zappa considers the man to be one of the few great geniuses of our time.
 When the smoke had cleared from the Blue Thumb snafu, Zappa came to Beefheart and told him that he would put out an album on his label, Straight Records.
 Whatever Beefheart wanted to do was O.K. and there would be no messing around with layers of electronic bullshit.
 The result was Trout Mask Replica, an album which this writer considers to be the most astounding and most important work of art ever to appear on a phonograph record.